fred-smu/Frederick_Dev/README.md

 it has 3 sections the
 First section is a About giving some detail and background on me.
-Second section is a e-mail to make contact with me Third section is a host portfolio highlighting my work.
+Second section is a e-mail to make contact with me

-.
+Third section is a host portfolio highlighting my work

-## Available Scripts
+## Available Scripts.

 In the project directory, you can run:

 ### `npm start`